Published 2025-11-08.

 The NVIDIA RTX 3060 is the value winner!
 The 3060’s 12 GB VRAM handles 7B–14B models fully at Q5/Q4 quantization (e.g., GLM-9B at ~55–75 t/s, Qwen3-14B at ~35–50 t/s) and supports 30B models like Qwen3-30B with minimal offload (~20–30 t/s).

 The NVIDIA RTX 3090 (24 GB GDDR6X VRAM) provides the best tokens/second per dollar (t/s/$) among new 24 GB GPUs as of November 2025.
 It enables full Q5/Q4 loads for up to 30B models (~70–100 t/s averaged across sizes, 4K–8K context) without offload, outperforming pricier options like the RTX 4090 in cost-efficiency.
-Its Ampere architecture delivers ~70–80% of Ada Lovelace speeds but with mature CUDA support for LLMs, making it ideal for interactive coding tasks.
+Its Ampere architecture delivers ~70–80% of the 4090 inference speed with all of the CUDA support necessary for running LLMs.

-The NVIDIA RTX 4090 is the value runner-up for 24 GB GPUS.
+The NVIDIA RTX 4090 is the value runner-up for 24 GB GPUs.
 This GPU delivers 2 to 3 times faster speeds than the 3060 (a marginal increase over the 3090), but it costs 6 to 8 times more than the 3060 to purchase.
+However, the price structure for renting remote GPUs is very different, as discussed in the next section.

-GPUs used in datacenters differ from desktop GPUs primarily in their design for large-scale, continuous workloads versus gaming or general use.
-While desktop GPUs prioritize features for single-machine entertainment like video outputs, datacenter GPUs tend to feature more VRAM and higher bandwidth, a focus on reliability and longevity for 24/7 operation, and specialized hardware for computational tasks like AI and HPC.
+GPUs used in datacentres differ from desktop GPUs primarily in their design for large-scale, continuous workloads versus gaming or general use.
+While desktop GPUs prioritize features for single-machine entertainment like video outputs, datacentre GPUs tend to feature more VRAM and higher bandwidth, a focus on reliability and longevity for 24/7 operation, and specialized hardware for computational tasks like AI and HPC.

 The maximum VRAM possible for NVIDIA A10 and L4 is the same: 24 GB.
 The NVIDIA L4 is a newer, more efficient GPU for LLMs that fit into memory, while the NVIDIA A10 is better for working with large LLMs that require extensive swapping.

-Note that the 4090 has a 250ms swap time, significantly less than the L4 at 350 ms and the A10 at 400 ms. This is why the L4 and A10 cost less to rent.
-If your LLMs and their data fit into memory, then the L4 and A10 would be more cost-effective choices for your needs than the 4090.
+Note that the 4090 has a 250ms swap time, significantly less than the L4 at 350 ms and the A10 at 400 ms. If your LLMs and their data fit into memory, then the L4 and A10 would be more cost-effective choices for your needs than the 4090.

 See nvidia.com for more details about GPUs that are fast swappers (aka virtualization).